nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 HealthSync data are saved in the hard disk automatically after any command that changes the data is executed.
 There is no need to save manually.

+>:bulb: Only patient details inside patient list view are saved.
+The logger tab and command history used for `undo` are not saved after the application is closed.

 ### Editing the Data File

 HealthSync data are saved automatically as a JSON file `[JAR file location]/data/healthsync.json`.